des-work/WorldBuilder/README.md

-﻿# 🌌 WorldBuilder (Genisis AI)
+﻿﻿# 🌌 World Builder AI

 **Unleash your imagination and build sprawling fictional universes with the help of an AI-powered co-creator.**

-WorldBuilder is a desktop application designed for writers, game developers, dungeon masters, and any creator who needs to manage complex fictional worlds.
+World Builder AI is a desktop application designed for writers, game developers, dungeon masters, and any creator who needs to manage complex fictional worlds.
 It provides a structured, hierarchical way to organize your ideas, from the grandest universe down to the individual chapters of a story, all while offering intelligent assistance to spark your creativity.

 ## ✨ Features